SuperrWu/Deep-Learning/Squence-Model/Transformer: Attention Is All You Need.md

 These are state of the art approaches in sequence modeling to slove transduction problems such as
 1. language modeling
 2. machine translation.
+* Some Limitations & Reason for building Transformer